World Boxing Council President Mauricio Sulaiman has spoken to World Boxing News on the back of an article regarding Tyson Fury vs Anthony Joshua.

 Continued speculation has mounted that Fury would face Joshua after a third bout against Deontay Wilder takes place in July.

-WBN wondered how this was possible due to the fact that Dillian Whyte has been the mandatory challenger for almost two years.
-Add to that, Whyte is also interim WBC champion.
+WBN wondered how this was possible because Dillian Whyte has been the mandatory challenger for almost two years.
+Add to that, Whyte is also the interim WBC champion.

 WBC chiefs had already moved to clarify Whyte’s position ahead of Fury vs Wilder II.
 They stated ‘The BodySnatcher’ would get his opportunity by February 2021.

 This gives Fury one year from winning his green and gold belt to meet Whyte in the ring.

 Fury vs Wilder III

 Should Fury want to face Joshua after Wilder, that’s when things would get complicated.
 ‘The Gypsy King’ would have just seven months to battle Joshua and Whyte before the deadline.